mirah/mmeta/README.txt

-# JMeta
+# MMeta

-JMeta is a parser creating tool for java.
-It creates Packrat type parsers, als known as PEGs or backtracking parsers.
-JMeta is heavily inspired by OMeta.
+MMeta is a parser generator tool for Mirah.
+It creates Packrat type parsers, also known as PEGs or backtracking parsers.
+MMeta is heavily inspired by OMeta and JMeta.
 See also:
 * http://en.wikipedia.org/wiki/Parsing_expression_grammar
 * http://pdos.csail.mit.edu/~baford/packrat/
 * http://tinlizzie.org/ometa/

 ## Important features:
-* Mix and match java with your parsers.
+* Mix and match Mirah with your parsers.
 * Error annotation to allow good error reporting.
 * Inherit parsers to extend them (from OMeta).
 * Semantic actions, using java or a shorthand notation.